 Why create 2 canvases, when one will do?

-Lean Canvas was created by serial entreprenuer, Ash Maurya, who wanted a more practical business planning tool than a Business Plan and a more actionable business modeling tool than a Business Model Canvas.
+The Lean Canvas was created by serial entreprenuer, Ash Maurya, who wanted a more practical business planning tool than a business plan and a more actionable business modeling tool than a Business Model Canvas.